Investing in nutrition: How capital can serve life and human flourishing

 Stewardship in action

-1. Harnessing the power of blended finance – uniting capital to drive impact.
+Harnessing the power of blended finance – uniting capital to drive impact.
 Blended finance funds are an innovative solution that unites public, private and philanthropic capital in a force for good.
-It is crucial to create a structure that accommodates the risk-return expectations of diverse stakeholders, thus crowding in private capital sources (e.g., banks, family offices, foundations) with the support of a first loss tranche, where certain investors agree to absorb potential losses, making the investment more attractive to private investors.
+It is crucial to create a structure that accommodates the risk-return expectations of diverse stakeholders, thus crowding in private capital sources (banks, family offices, foundations) with the support of a first loss tranche, where certain investors agree to absorb potential losses, making the investment more attractive to private investors.

 Closing the nutrition gap requires creativity, courage, and collaboration.
 It calls for financial structures that blend catalytic and commercial capital so that every contribution, from public or private actors, can multiply its impact.

-One example of this approach is The Nutritious Foods Financing Facility (N3F), developed by Incofin and the Global Alliance for Improved Nutrition (GAIN).
+One example of this approach is the Nutritious Foods Financing Facility (N3F), developed by Incofin and the Global Alliance for Improved Nutrition (GAIN).
 It combines patient capital with practical support, helping local food enterprises strengthen their operations and better serve domestic markets.
-In doing so, it is designed to transform investment into an act of care — one that nourishes both people and planet.
+In doing so, it is designed to transform investment into an act of care – one that nourishes both people and planet.

 Turning principles into practice

-Good Nature Agro (GNA) is a Zambia based enterprise, established in 2014, focused on the legume value chain.
+Good Nature Agro (GNA) is a Zambia-based enterprise, established in 2014, focused on the legume value chain.
 It produces high quality groundnut and bean seeds and commodities, which are distributed across Southern and Central Africa, including Zambia, Malawi, Zimbabwe, South Africa and Namibia.
-GNA purchases seeds from a network of 15,000+ smallholder farmers across the country, while providing them with training on agronomy, financial literacy, access to finance, inputs, digital literacy, and group management.

 GNA’s baseline data shows that the company is providing a unique and highly valued service to low-income farmers.
-Additionally, nearly 40% of these farm households consume groundnuts and beans from the seeds supplied by GNA, including feeding them to their infants and young children (aged 6-59 months) (34%) and older children (82%).
+Additionally, nearly 40% of these farm households consume groundnuts and beans from the seeds supplied by GNA, including feeding them to their infants and young children aged six months to 59 months (34%) and older children (82%).
 One in ten of these households consumes beans or groundnuts every day, with 17% of households reporting that beans and groundnuts from GNA seeds make up more than half of their household consumption.
-Behind these figures are families who can now feed their children beans and groundnuts daily – a quiet transformation of hope into health.
-GNA’s experience illustrates how targeted finance and technical support can unlock both business growth and measurable nutrition gains.

 Measuring impact